SuperOfficeDocs/superoffice-docs/docs/en/api/authentication/online/api.md

 Only use these root sub-domains.

 > [!CAUTION]
-> DO NOT USE numbered subdomains for authentication/authorization!
+> DO NOT USE numbered sub-domains for authentication/authorization!
 > Numbered sub-domains are only for API data access, not obtaining authorization tokens.

 | Environment | Sub-domain |